MEGA65 Welcome Guide

 Once you are on the Discord server, you can register yourself as a proud MEGA65 owner.
 This changes your username color to blue, and may potentially have other benefits in the future, such as owner-specific rooms.

-To register your ownership role on Discord, go to the #general channel and say !register.
+To register your ownership role on Discord, go to the #mega65 channel and say !register.
 (Yes, they want us to say this publicly in front of everybody.
 Be proud.)
 The @RegBot automated account (“BOT”) will see your request and send you a direct message asking for your registration code.
 Reply with your nine-character registration code from that piece of paper.
 RegBot will assign you the ownership role and change your username color.

 Interacting with RegBot on Discord